 About The Socrates Project

-“We must constantly work to better understand who we are – our history, our communities, our cultures, ourselves – if we are to realize our goals and make sound decisions about our nation and our place in the world.” – L.R.
-Wilson
+The Socrates Project is grounded in the conviction of its donor, McMaster alumnus and Chancellor Emeritus Lynton (Red) Wilson, that “we must constantly work to better understand who we are – our histories, our communities, our cultures, ourselves – if we are to realize our goals and make sound decisions about our nation and our place in the world.”